Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

    - Legal topics and related legislation
    - Entity and designation information
    - And many more fields when available

+## Bug Reporting System

+The application includes a streamlined bug reporting system:

+1. Each answer container has a "Problem?
+Log a bug!" button
+2. When clicked, the button automatically:
+   - Captures the user's query
+   - Records the selected Gemini model
+   - Notes the bylaws limit setting
+   - Identifies if enhanced search was enabled
+   - Captures the transformed query (if applicable)
+   - Lists all retrieved bylaws
+   - Records enhanced search bylaws (if applicable)
+   - Captures timing information for all processing steps
+   - Includes the specific answer content
+3. This information is formatted as Markdown for clear, readable display in GitHub Issues
+4. The user is directed to the GitHub issue creation page with all context data pre-populated
+5. This helps to accurately track and resolve issues with the AI responses

 ## Optimized Three-Step Prompt System